monetamio/docs/en/downloads/README.md

 Blockstrap Downloads
 ====================

-Here is a complete list of the available components and applications that can be downloaded or reviewed om [GitHub](http://github.com/blockstrap):
+Here is a complete list of the available components and applications that can be downloaded or reviewed on [GitHub](http://github.com/blockstrap):

 * <a href="https://github.com/blockstrap/framework/archive/master.zip" class="ga-track" data-place="Docs-Download" data-action="Downloads">Blockstrap Framework (JS)</a>
 * <a href="https://github.com/blockstrap/blockchains.io/archive/master.zip" class="ga-track" data-place="Docs-Download" data-action="Blockchains-Download">Blockchains.io Block Explorer (PHP)</a>